Restless mind in a restless world

 I have written over 40 academic papers, published in journals like International Spectator, the Journal of International Trade, the Washington Quarterly, Journal of Strategic Studies, the Journal of Common Market Studies, Journal of Contemporary China, etc.

 I lectured at universities like Harvard, Columbia, Oxford, the London School of Economics, the Central Party School, Tsinghua, Peking University, Fudan University, Delhi University, and Singapore National University.
 I am a guest lecturer at the senior staff courses of the defense academies of Belgium, the Netherlands, and the United Kingdom, as well as at the generals and ambassadors course of the NATO Defense College and several other civilian leadership training programmes in Europe.

+I am or was part of various organizations, such as the World Economic Forum, the Trilateral Commission, the Friday Group, and so forth.
 I advised Fortune Global 500 companies on their Asia strategy and am frequently invited as a speaker at internal briefings at board and high executive level.

-Besides academic and policy related work, Jonathan I comment on current affairs in news media.
+Besides academic and policy related work, I comment on current affairs in news media.
 Shorter pieces of my hand appeared in news outlets like the Financial Times, the Guardian, South China Morning Post, Politico, the Wall Street Journal, Foreign Policy, the Harvard International Review and Le Monde.

 I was interviewed by major television channels – such as CNN, BBC, Bloomberg, CCTV, Al Jazeera – and newspapers – like the New York Times, the Financial Times, and the Wall Street Journal.
 I had or have a column in South China Morning Post, Knack, and EU Observer.